A FIX message that is responsible for business related context.

 End Of Day (EOD) procedure is a standard practice across the industry that FIX sessions with different counterparties are scheduled to be terminated at a specified time of day.
 During this procedure log-files of sessions can be removed into back up directory

-Any application which is intended for Equities Trading, deployed on the side of a buyer, seller, brocker or exchange.
+Any application which is intended for Equities Trading, deployed on the side of a buyer, seller, broker or exchange.

-FIX Engine is a program written in any programming language like Java, C++ which is used to facilitate online trading using FIX Protocol. it's an implementation of FIX protocol and a single piece of software that manages a network connection, creates and parses outgoing and incoming messages, respectively, and recovers if something goes wrong.
-In short, FIX engine is an essential piece of software that is required to build electronic trading infrastructure.
+FIX Engine is a program written in any programming language like Java, C++ which is used to facilitate online trading using the FIX protocol.
+It is an implementation of the FIX protocol and a single piece of software that manages a network connection, creates and parses outgoing and incoming messages respectively, and recovers if something goes wrong.
+In short, the FIX Engine is an essential piece of software that is required to build electronic trading infrastructure.

 Here is a short summary of what is the responsibility of FIX Engine and what does FIX Engine do: